~ Banana Coconut Bread ~

 Tagged Bread, cake, dessert, Pumpkin, recipe

-Tried and true, Banana Cake (or bread, depending on your perspective) has figured prominently in our home as a baked treat.
+Tried and true, a banana cake (or bread, depending on your perspective) has figured prominently in our home as a baked treat.
 The kids love it, as do the adults, and in every country we have lived, bananas have been readily available in the markets.
 I have made variations over the years, adding wheat germ and oats for added fiber and nutrients, coconut for a tropical twist, even chocolate for those cravings of, well, chocolate.
 This recipe is the base recipe I rely on and come back to time and again.
 It’s moist, not overly sweet, and keeps in the refrigerator for 4 days.
 Actually, that’s a guess, because it never lasts that long.

 Makes one loaf